megatron-uk/pc98launcher/README.md

    * Uncompressed
    * 8bpp, indexed/paletted colour
    * Maximum of 208 colours
-   * No larger than 320x200 (but they may be smaller in either dimension, if desireable, e.g. for boxart)
+   * No larger than 320x200 (but they may be smaller in either dimension, if desireable, e.g. for vertical boxart)

 If you have the [ImageMagick](https://www.imagemagick.org/) tools available on your system, you can batch convert files using the following syntax: